 Keep it Simple

 Don’t bother with fancy fonts or formatting.
 Gmail uses only eleven fonts, and if you choose some other font for your email signature, it will default to one of their default fonts.
-I used normal size and sans-serif font for my signature.
+I used normal size and sans-serif font for my signature for New Tricks Web Design Atlanta.

 - Sign in to your Gmail account.